Tolu-Creates134/Movie-Recommendation-System/README.md

 **Hybrid Recommendation** : This approach simply just combines the prior to approaches, hence reaping the reards of both approaches.

 Although, each of these approaches have their pros and cons and these will be explored within this project.

+## Data Collection and Preprocessing